chasefinch/axioms/axioms.md

 - **X109** – Use monitoring and observability platforms.
 - [**X110**](#x110) – Use centralized logging, but avoid noisy or low-value logs.
 - **X111** – Prefer platforms-as-a-service to self-managed infrastructure where possible.
+- **X112** – Lean into the full feature set of adopted platforms rather than reimplementing or stitching together separate tools.
-- **X112** – Use as little infrastructure as possible.
+- **X113** – Use as little infrastructure as possible.
 Remove or simplify infra when making changes.
-- **X113** – Prefer configuration-file-based infrastructure over click-configured environments.
+- **X114** – Prefer configuration-file-based infrastructure over click-configured environments.
-- **X114** – Automate deployment routines and make them repeatable.
+- **X115** – Automate deployment routines and make them repeatable.
-- **X115** – Update dependencies, fix warnings, and add automations as the opportunity arises.
 - **X116** – Keep staging environments as close to production as possible.
+- **X117** – Update dependencies, fix warnings, and add automations as the opportunity arises.

 # 2 - Code